History of Baku in Timeline

 In 2020, Baku hosted three group games and one quarter-final of the UEFA Euro 2020 European Football Championship.

-As of the end of the first quarter of 2023, 52% of hired workers in Azerbaijan were employed in Baku, highlighting its importance as an economic hub.
+As of the end of the first quarter of 2023, 52% of hired workers in Azerbaijan were employed in Baku.

 May 28, 2024: Opening of Crescent Mall

-On May 28, 2024, Crescent Mall, the newest shopping center in Baku, opened, adding a variety of stores, restaurants, and entertainment options.
+On May 28, 2024, Crescent Mall, the newest shopping center in Baku, opened.
+It adds to the city's growing collection of malls, bringing a variety of stores, restaurants, and entertainment options to the area.

 November 8, 2024: Reopening of National Flag Square

-On November 8, 2024, the National Flag Square was reopened after years of repair to commemorate the Victory Day over Armenia's forces in Nagorno-Karabakh region of Azerbaijan.
+On November 8, 2024, the National Flag Square in Baku was reopened after years of repair, commemorating the Victory Day over Armenia's forces in the Nagorno-Karabakh region of Azerbaijan.
+The square features a museum with a collection of about 400 items, including flags of Khanates and Empires that have been prevalent in the region.

-2024: Host of the 2024 United Nations Climate Change Conference
+2024: Baku to host the 2024 United Nations Climate Change Conference

-Baku is set to host the 2024 United Nations Climate Change Conference, highlighting its growing role in international affairs and sustainability efforts.
+Baku is slated to host the 2024 United Nations Climate Change Conference.